Internal transients are created from within your given facility, business or home. They can be either Impulse or RingWave type surges.

 Typically, switching larger load currents produces larger transients with larger surge energies.
 Some examples of larger transients producing equipment include electric welders, HVAC compressors, motors and even portable heaters.

 Internal surges can occur hundreds to thousands of times a day in your home.
-They can occur hundreds of thousands of times a day in an industrial environment.
+They can occur hundreds of thousands of times a day in an industrial or commercial environment.

 Quietly Damaging...
 Surges occurring thousands of times a day even at low levels are damaging.
 Slowly but surely they are chipping away at your critical systems.
 This repetitive damage causes deterioration over time and leads to system disrupts, timing issues, erratic computer performance and eventually hard failure.
 Most of the time its premature failure.